Google Tag Manager on Shopify: Setup & Conversion Tracking

 Quarterly reviews help catch bigger issues.
 Audit all active tags and triggers, clean up unused variables, and review naming conventions.

 Annual audits provide opportunities for major improvements.
-Complete a full tracking audit across all marketing platforms and look for new tracking opportunities.
+Complete a full tracking audit across all marketing platforms and look for new tracking opportunities - and whenever Shopify announces a checkout or Customer Events change, treat it as a trigger for an off-cycle audit rather than waiting for your next scheduled review.

 Version control becomes critical as your GTM setup grows.
 Before making changes, create a new version with descriptive notes about what you're updating and why.